earthstar-project/react-earthstar/README.md

 ## So what's react-earthstar again?

-This package offers several layers of convenience around Earthstar: React hooks for writing and reading data from workspaces, pre-made components for common tasks, and even a full-blown control centre that does all the table-stakes stuff for you
+This package offers several layers of convenience around Earthstar: React hooks for writing and reading data from workspaces, pre-made components for common tasks, and even a full-blown control centre that does all the table-stakes stuff for you.

 ## Getting started